Olymp-K: Manoeuvres

 Following its launch, the Olymp-K satellite made several manoeuvres before settling at 18.1° West longitude around 4 April 2015.
 The satellite was then positioned in an orbit directly between Intelsat 901, which was located at 18° West, and Intelsat 7, located at 18.2° West.
 It remained in geosynchronous orbit between the satellites for five months.
 At times, Olymp-K performed colocation manoeuvres, positioning itself around 10 kilometres from the satellites.
 In September 2015, the satellite was manoeuvred to a position at 24.4° West, adjacent to the Intelsat 905 satellite.
 While JFCC SPACE spokesperson and Air Force Captain Nicholas Mercurio said there were three occasions where the Olymp-K satellite had come within five kilometres of another satellite, an industry source indicated that Air Force data were predictions based on drift rates and that Olymp-K's approach had not brought it closer than 10 kilometres to the Intelsat satellites.
-As of December 2019, the satellite is located at 70.6° East Longitude.
+According to the head of Russia's Space Policy Institute, the satellite was being moved because of "communications problems".
+As of December 2019, the satellite was located at 70.6° East Longitude.
+Since then, it has made more moves west, and since summer 2022, it's located at 18°W again.

-In 2018, France criticised Russia for manoeuvring the satellite close to the French Athena-Fidus satellite.
-Florence Parly, the French defence minister, accused Russia of "an act of espionage".
+On the 7 September 2018, France's Minister of the Armed Forces, Florence Parly, claimed that in 2017 a Luch-Olymp spacecraft had crept close to the Athena-Fidus satellite, a French-Italian satellite launched in 2014 and used for secure military communications and the planning of operations.
+Parly said, "Trying to listen to one's neighbor is not only unfriendly.
+It's called an act of espionage."